Dell U2417H (U2417HA)

 The Dell U2414H was and still remains a popular choice for users after an elegant monitor from a trusted brand, with strong all-round performance.
 The Dell UltraSharp U2417H is an evolution of this model, featuring even slicker bezels and an updated ‘InfinityEdge’ panel.
 We take a look at this monitor, or more specifically the U2417HA which is the same screen supplied with a monitor arm rather than conventional stand.
 We found out whether it lives up to or even exceeds the performance of its predecessor in key areas such as image quality, responsiveness and external features.

 This model features a 60Hz 23.8” Samsung PLS (Plane to Line Switching) panel, which is an IPS-type panel analogous to LG’s AH-IPS (Advanced High-Performance In-Plane Switching) technology.
+Some units actually come equipped with a similar AH-IPS panel instead.
 The usual 6-bit + FRC dithering colour processing is used, with a specified 6ms grey to grey response time.
 The specified response time is to be taken with a pinch of salt, as usual.
 Some of the key ‘talking points’ have been highlighted in blue below.

 Features and aesthetics